-The current fish-flow release valve at Our House Diversion Dam has an estimated capacity of 59 cfs when the Our House Diversion Dam impoundment WSE is at the invert of the Lohman Ridge Tunnel, so an enlargement of the valve's capacity would be needed to release the flows in the proposed Project.
+The current fish release valve at Our House Diversion Dam has an estimated capacity of 59 cfs when the Our House Diversion Dam impoundment WSE is at the invert of the Lohman Ridge Tunnel, so an enlargement of the valve's capacity would be needed to release the flows in the proposed Project.
 Otherwise, operations for required flows would continue similarly to the No Action Alternative.

-Increased minimum flows downstream of Our House Diversion Dam will result is less water diverted to Oregon Creek through the Lohman Ridge Tunnel.
-As a result, less Middle Yuba River water will be available to supplement minimum instream flow requirements in Oregon Creek downstream of Log Cabin Dam.
-Also, less water will be available to divert to New Bullards Bar Reservoir through the Camptonville Tunnel.
-Operation of the Lohman Ridge Tunnel intake would continue similarly to the No Action Alternative.
+Increased minimum flows downstream of Our House Diversion Dam, closures of the Lohman Ridge Tunnel, whitewater boating flows, sediment management actions, and control of spills at Our House Diversion Dam will result is less water diverted to Oregon Creek through the Lohman Ridge Diversion Tunnel.
+As a result, less Middle Yuba River water will be available to divert to New Bullards Bar Reservoir through the Camptonville Tunnel.